 Table of Contents

-The European Chemicals Agency (ECHA) has announced the 34th update of the REACH Candidate List, officially adding one new Substance of Very High Concern (SVHC) on November 5, 2025.
-With this inclusion, the Candidate List now contains 251 entries though some are group entries covering multiple chemicals, meaning the actual number of affected substances is higher.
+The European Chemicals Agency (ECHA) has announced, officially adding two new Substance of Very High Concern (SVHC) on February 4th, 2026.
+With this inclusion, the Candidate List now contains 253 entries though some are group entries covering multiple chemicals, meaning the actual number of affected substances is higher.

 What This Means for You

-If any of your products, mixtures, or articles contain DBDPE above 0.1% weight by weight (w/w), you now have specific legal duties under REACH and the Waste Framework Directive:
+If any of your articles contain one of the newly added SVHCs above 0.1% weight by weight (w/w per article), the following legal obligations apply under REACH and the Waste Framework Directive:

 What Happens Next

-ECHA and the European Commission will now evaluate DBDPE for possible inclusion on the Authorisation List (Annex XIV) or future restriction proposals.
+ECHA and the European Commission will now evaluate the newly added SVHCs for possible inclusion on the Authorisation List (Annex XIV) or future restriction proposals under Annex XVII.

 Companies should start preparing now by:

-• Assessing whether DBDPE is present in any formulations or components;
+• Assessing whether the newly listed SVHCs are present in any articles, formulations, or components;

 • Updating internal databases, supplier declarations, and SCIP records;